inveniosoftware/invenio/docs/quickstart.rst

 Create a record
 ^^^^^^^^^^^^^^^

-By default, the data model has an records REST API endpoint configured, which allows performing CRUD and search operations over records.
+By default, the data model has a records REST API endpoint configured, which allows performing CRUD and search operations over records.
 Let's create a simple record via ``curl``: